masogit/amb-doc/docs/features/graph.md

 - Meter: Bar, Arc, Circle, Spiral
 - Distribution

-> Only aggregation AQL query data can be configured in Graph designer
+> Only aggregation AQL query data can be configured in Graph designer.

 ### AQL data and configuration

-Admin user input aggregation AQL, like: `select seBasis, count(*) from amNature group by seBasis`
+Admin user inputs aggregation AQL, like: `select seBasis, count(*) from amNature group by seBasis`

 - Preview
 - Load from existing AM Widgets